wangdefa/Leetcode/docs/basic_data_structure/random.md

 [TOC]

-In this part, we will focus on the random algorithm, such as shuffle, reservoir sample problems.
+In this part, we will focus on the random algorithm, such as shuffle, reservoir sample problems and weighted reservoir sample problems.

 ---